FREQUENTLY ASKED QUESTIONS

 Additionally, the tongue and axles can be removed and stored under the house for later use, or hauled off.
 Then you can skirt the house all the way around with a variety of products to appear as a foundation wall.
 In some case, our Modular Tiny Homes must be set on a foundation wall or foundation wall/peir combination.

-Park Models: These homes are normally outfitted with plumbing hookups just like a regular house.
-However, we can customize according to your needs.
+Modular tiny homes and Park Models: These homes are normally outfitted with plumbing hookups just like a regular house.
+We can customize hookups for Park Models according to your needs.

 Electricity: Our tiny homes can be built to provide amperage from 50amps to 200 amps.
 It just depends on your needs.
 For less hassle with voltage for tiny houses on wheels (50amp), we recommend hot water heaters and stoves run on propane.
 But we offer electric units as well.
 Our larger park model tiny houses use more power (150 amp) is standard, but can be more as needed.

-For anyone outside of our perimeter, we can make recommendations for professional transport companies.
+For anyone outside of our perimeter, we make arrangements and recommendations for the safe, professional transport of your home to your property.